kurobeats/Active-Directory-User-Script/README.md

 ***Original Author: Mark Rhodes - markrhodes@gmail.com - @mrhodes***

 **To Use:**
-Extract all files and run "CreateUserAccounts.ps1 from an Administrative PowerShell prompt.
+Extract all files and run CreateUserAccounts.ps1 from an Administrative PowerShell prompt.

 **Requirements:**
 * Active Directory RSAT tools installed.
-* User Account with sufficient privilegse to create accounts in "USERS" Container.
+* User Account with sufficient privilege to create accounts in "USERS" Container.